Flops and spherical functors: Introduction

+Throughout the paper we assume $X$ and $Y$ to be normal varieties over $k$.
+We usually work under one of the following assumptions on a morphism $f\colon X\to Y$: \begin{itemize} \item \textit{(r)} $f\colon X\to Y$ is a proper morphism with fibers of \textbf{r}elative dimension bounded by one and such that $Rf_* \oO_X \simeq \oO_Y$.

-Throughout the paper we put various conditions on varieties $X$ and $Y$, which we always assume to be normal, and on morphism $f\colon X\to Y$.
-We work under one of the following assumptions: \begin{itemize} \item \textit{(p)} $f\colon X\to Y$ is a projective birational morphism of relative dimension one of quasi-\textbf{p}rojective Gorenstein varieties of dimension $n\geq 3$.
-The exceptional locus of $f$ is of codimension greater than one in $X$.
+\item \textit{(p)} $f\colon X\to Y$ is a projective birational morphism with relative dimension of fibers bounded by one between quasi-\textbf{p}rojective Gorenstein varieties of dimension $n\geq 3$.
+The exceptional locus of $f$ is of codimension greater than 1 in $X$.
 Variety $Y$ has canonical hypersurface singularities of multiplicity two.

-\item \textit{(a)} The same as in (p).
-We further assume that variety $Y$ is \textbf{a}ffine and is embedded as a principal divisor in a smooth variety $\yY$ of dimension $n+1$.
+\item \textit{(a)} The same as in (p) and we further assume that variety $Y$ is \textbf{a}ffine and is embedded as a principal divisor into a smooth variety $\yY$ of dimension $n+1$.